mathworks/Simscape-Medical-Ventilator/README.md

 3. Opening controlArduino.slx and press the build icon to test the hardware build process
 4. To run the model at four dial settings and see performance run plotResults.m.

+You will need at least MATLAB, Simulink, Simscape, and Stateflow to run this example.

 ### **Disclaimer**
 This is intended as an example for people to build on if they are working on ventilator projects and is not a working design in itself.